statsmodels/statsmodels/docs/source/dev/index.rst

     make html

   Check that the build output does not have *any* warnings due to your changes.

+  Generating the docs requires additional dependencies, see ``docs/README.md`` for details.
 - Follow `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ style guidelines wherever possible.
   Lint your code by running ``LINT=true ./lint.sh``.
 - Compare your changes to what’s in main by running ``git diff upstream/main``.
 - Finally, please add your changes to the release notes.
 Open the